ycdxsb/PocOrExp_in_Github/2015/README.md

 - [https://github.com/vpereira/CVE-2015-1855](https://github.com/vpereira/CVE-2015-1855) :  ![starts](https://img.shields.io/github/stars/vpereira/CVE-2015-1855.svg) ![forks](https://img.shields.io/github/forks/vpereira/CVE-2015-1855.svg)

 ## CVE-2015-1805
- The (1) pipe_read and (2) pipe_write implementations in fs/pipe.c in the Linux kernel before 3.16 do not properly consider the side effects of failed __copy_to_user_inatomic and __copy_from_user_inatomic calls, which allows local users to cause a denial of service (system crash) or possibly gain privileges via a crafted application, aka an &quot;I/O vector array overrun.&quot;
+ The (1) pipe_read and (2) pipe_write implementations in fs/pipe.c in the Linux kernel before 3.16 do not properly consider the side effects of failed __copy_to_user_inatomic and __copy_from_user_inatomic calls, which allows local users to cause a denial of service (system crash) or possibly gain privileges via a crafted application, aka an "I/O vector array overrun."